MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Discussion

-To get the surface density of the stellar disk we did the following.
-For UGC~1382 we used the {\it g}-band structural parameters of the disks given in Sect. \ref{sec:surfphot}.
-The mass-to-light ratios were calculated from the $g-r$-color indices taken from \cite{Hagen2016} based on the model relation from \cite{Roediger2015}.
+To get the surface density of the stellar disk, we did the following.
+For UGC~1382, we used the {\it g}-band structural parameters of the disks given in Sect. \ref{sec:surfphot}.
+The mass-to-light ratios were calculated from the $g-r$-color indices following \cite{Hagen2016} based on the model relation from \cite{Roediger2015} \revone{after taking into account the difference between the colour in inner and outer parts of the galaxy}.
 However, the resulting estimates of the yield do not change significantly if we use the stellar surface density from \cite{saburovaetal2021} for this galaxy.

 For AGC~192040, we estimated the stellar surface density by subtracting the bulge component from the total surface brightness profile derived in Sect.~\ref{sec:surfphot}.
 Using our stellar population age and metallicity maps (Fig.~\ref{maps_agc}), we adopted an {\it r}-band mass-to-light ratio of 1.32.
-This value assumes a Salpeter IMF; adopting a Kroupa IMF or a color-based M/L estimate would lower the stellar surface densities and thus increase the inferred oxygen yield.
-However, these systematics in M/L have little effect on $y_{\rm eff}$, since the gaseous disk dominates the surface density.
+This value assumes a Salpeter IMF; adopting a Kroupa IMF or a color-based M/L estimate would lower the stellar surface densities \revone{by a factor pf $\sim 1.7$} and thus increase the inferred oxygen yield. \revone{This implies that the estimates presented here should be regarded as the lower limits of $y_{\rm{eff}}$.
+Note that the systematic uncertainties related to the choice of IMF are not included in the error bars in Fig. \ref{yeff}.}